History, tourist information, and nearby accommodation

 Attraction Type: Castle

 Location: The best access is off the A685, turn into Church Brough, and follow the brown sign for the castle to the parking area in the centre of Church Brough.
-From there, follow the signed footpath a short distance to the castle, located behind the ice cream dairy
+From there, follow the signed footpath a short distance to the castle, located behind the dairy farm.

 Website: Brough Castle